 Robust trade enforcement efforts by the government and industry have also driven investments in recent years.

 The U.S. aluminum industry has invested billions of dollars to support thousands of new American manufacturing jobs over the past decade:

-- In August 2022, Hydro announced a $50 million in its extrusion plant in Cressona, Pennsylvania.
+- In August 2022, Hydro announced a $50 million investment in its extrusion plant in Cressona, Pennsylvania.
 The investment will expand the site’s recycling capabilities, which include remelt and extrusion billet casting, producing low-carbon aluminum products.

 - In July 2022, Hydro announced a $15 million investment into its Henderson, KY facility to deliver certified recycled aluminum products to the automotive industry and further reduce the environmental impact from production.

 - In May 2022, Novelis announced a $2.5 billion investment to build a fully integrated aluminum manufacturing facility including recycling/casting, hot rolling and finishing for beverage can and automotive markets in Bay Minette, AL. The facility will be powered by renewable energy, use recycled water and operate as a zero-waste facility.